sublee/energy/docs/index.rst

        raise ValueError('Not enough energy')
    ValueError: Not enough energy

-You may want to save :class:`Energy` object bound to some player into the database with the player data.
+You may want to save :class:`Energy` object within a specific player's data in database.

 An :class:`Energy` object is serializable by Pickle.
-So if you have a key-value storage, you can save an :class:`Energy` object with a player easily.
-If not, you should prepare some columns for :attr:`Energy.used` and :attr:`Energy.used_at` in your database and save them.
-Here’s a way to save/load an :class:`Energy` object:
+If you have a key-value storage, you can save an :class:`Energy` object with a player easily.
+Or, you should prepare some columns for :attr:`Energy.used` and :attr:`Energy.used_at` in your database to save them.
+Here’s an example of save/load an :class:`Energy` object:

 .. sourcecode:: pycon